HarshaB45/DSAFromScratch/Arrays/Sorting.md

 ## Insertion Sort

 This was pretty confusing to me at first, but I think this is best understood by performing manual dry runs.
 I enjoy this one though, it's very interesting.
 It doesn't immediately make sense why it works, but after reading this, it'll make sense.

+Idea - Assume the array is sorted and set a pointer to the second element.
+Traverse through the sorted array and find the position in which we can insert the current index element into the sorted array to keep it sorted.

+Pointer iterations -
+1 0

+2 1
+2 0

+3 2
+3 1
+3 0

+4 3
+4 2
+4 1
+4 0